Contemplating today's Gospel

 Help us, o God our savior, because of the glory of your name; deliver us and pardon our sins for your name’s sake.

-Building the house on rock is a clear image that invites us to value our commitment to our faith, which cannot be limited to just a few nice words, but must be based on the authority of our achievements, impregnated with charity.
-In June, the Church remembers young St. Pelayo's life who, rather than giving up his faith, preferred to be executed by the moors in a most tortuous manner.
-St. Bernard, while recalling St. Pelayo's life, tells us in his treatise on customs and duties of bishops: «No matter how beautiful it may be, chastity is of no value and merit without charity.
-Purity without love is like an oil-candle with no oil; but wisdom claims: how beautiful wisdom is with love!
-With that love the Apostle explains to us: emanating from a pure heart, a straight conscience and a sincere faith».
+Building the house on rock is a clear image that invites us to value our commitment to faith, which cannot be limited to beautiful words alone but must be based on the authority of deeds, imbued with charity.
+In June, the Church commemorates the life of Saint Pelagius, a martyr of chastity in the prime of his youth.
+Saint Bernard, recalling Pelagius’ life, says in his treatise on the customs and ministry of bishops: "Chastity, however beautiful it may be, has no value or merit without charity.
+Chastity without charity is like a lamp without oil; but wisdom says: How beautiful is wisdom with love!
+With that love of which the Apostle speaks: which comes from a pure heart, a good conscience, and sincere faith."

-Let our prayer, O Lord, to be always joined by the strength of charity.
+-Lord, may our prayer always be accompanied by the strength of charity.